SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GrammarQueries.rst

     Add elsewhere: tuple-patterns (tuple-patterns --> tuple-pattern | tuple-pattern tuple-patterns)

 .. docnote:: Tuple-pattern and "( tuple-pattern-element )" seem to allow
     the same elements; how are they different?
-Maybe tuple-type and tuple-type-element is what is meant?
-    In any case, what's the difference between tuple-patterns/(tuple-pattern-element) and tuple-type/tuple-type-element?
+    Do we want to use tuple-pattern in function-arguments, given that it over-generates quite a lot?
+    Or do we want to create a new syntactic category that is a tuple-type with an optional default value?

 .. docnote:: Is the code-block-OPT really optional at the end of a function declaration?
     What does it mean when you leave off the code-block?